bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 # Discussion {#sec:discussion}

-In the present study, we aimed to identify the brain networks whose activity patterns differentiate between representations of multiple motor sequences during their execution in different phases of learning (newly learned vs consolidated).
+In the present study, we aimed to identify the brain *regions* whose activity patterns differentiate between representations of multiple motor sequences during their execution in different phases of learning (newly learned vs consolidated).
 Using an MVPA approach, we considered that stable local patterns of activity could be used as proxy for the specialization of neuronal circuits supportive of the efficient retrieval and expression of sequential motor memory traces.
 To investigate the differential pattern strength, we computed novel unbiased multivariate distance and applied robust permutation-based statistics with adaptive cluster correction.

-## A distributed network for the representation of finger motor sequence
+## *A distributed representation of finger motor sequence*

-Our results provide evidence for an extended network of brain regions that shows reliable discrimination of sequence-specific activity patterns for both the consolidated and novel sequences.
+Our results provide evidence for an extended *set* of brain regions that shows reliable discrimination of sequence-specific activity patterns for both the consolidated and novel sequences.
-At the cortical level, we found a network encompassing the supplementary motor and premotor areas as well as posterior parietal cortices bilaterally and contralateral somatosensory motor cortex.
+At the cortical level, *it encompasses* *the medial and lateral* premotor areas as well as posterior parietal cortices bilaterally and contralateral somatosensory motor cortex.
 These findings are consistent with earlier MVPA investigations [@wiestler_skill_2013;@nambu_decoding_2015].
 Indeed, similar discriminative power of motor sequence representations within the ipsilateral premotor and parietal cortices has previously been described [@wiestler_skill_2013;@waters-metenier_bihemispheric_2014;@waters_cooperation_2017], notably when the non-dominant hand is used for fine dexterous manual skills.
 Interestingly, we also found significant neural representations for both learning stages in the contralateral primary motor and somatosensory (M1/S1) cortices, more specifically around the hand knob area [@yousry_localization_1997] for which finger somatotopy is measurable using fMRI [@ejaz_hand_2015].